Skip to main content

 Connecting Hormones to Metabolism and Stress

 Your body does not operate in silos.
 The endocrine system that governs reproduction is deeply intertwined with the systems that manage energy (metabolism) and respond to threats (stress).
-The primary is the Hypothalamic-Pituitary-Adrenal (HPA) axis.
+The primary stress response system is the Hypothalamic-Pituitary-Adrenal (HPA) axis.
 Similar to the HPO axis, it begins in the brain and ends with the adrenal glands releasing cortisol, the main stress hormone.

 This intervention, while temporary, places a significant demand on the body’s ability to maintain equilibrium, a state known as allostasis.
 Understanding this interconnectedness is the first step in appreciating the potential for both short-term and long-term changes to your metabolic health and stress response.